distillpub/post--deconv-checkerboard/index.md

 {{> assets/deconv1d_multi.html}}

-Stride 1 deconvolutions -- which we often see as the last layer in successful models -- are quite effective dampening artifacts.
+Stride 1 deconvolutions -- which we often see as the last layer in successful models -- are quite effective dampening artifacts (eg. <a href="https://arxiv.org/pdf/1606.03498v1.pdf">Salimans et al., 2016</a>).
  They can remove artifacts of frequencies that divide their size, and reduce others artifacts of frequency less than their size.
 However, artifacts can still leak through, as seen in many recent models.

-In addition to the high frequency checkerboard-like artifacts we observed above early deconvolutions can create lower-frequency artifacts, which we'll explore in more detail later.
+In addition to the high frequency checkerboard-like artifacts we observed above, early deconvolutions can create lower-frequency artifacts, which we'll explore in more detail later.